Relintai/pandemonium_engine/README.md

 Since now the docs are in markdown, if the MarkDown label is implemented the docs could also be read directly using the editor itself.

-Obviously it will need to be pointed to a folder, as the docs are quite big, but it would be realtively trivial to implement.
+Obviously it will need to be pointed to a folder, as the docs are quite big, but it would be relatively trivial to implement.

 Also it could host to a web browser using the HTTPServer.
 (The docs repo has a demo that does this already.
 It's like 200 lines of code.)